 Water systems that store finished drinking water in uncovered reservoirs are required to either cover these reservoirs or treat the discharge from them.
-The City currently has five uncovered finished water reservoirs: Towson, Montebello 2, Guilford, Druid Lake and Ashburton Lake.
-The first three of these reservoirs will be replaced by covered tanks, all of which are expected to be completed in 2013, 2014 and 2016 respectively.
-Druid and Ashburton Lakes will have post-treatment facilities in place by the end of 2018.
+The City currently has five uncovered finished water reservoirs: Towson and Montebello II are under construction and will be finished in 2013 and 2014 respectively.
+Guilford will be completed in 2016.
+Druid and Ashburton Lakes will have posttreatment facilities in place by the end of 2018.